bitrise-steplib/step-custom-test-results-export/README.md

 # Custom Test Results Export

 This step is used to search for test results and to export them for the 'Deploy to Bitrise.io' step.
-The deploy step can then be used to pick up results and import them into the testing add-on.
+The deploy step can then be used to pick up results and import them into the Test Reports.

 ## How to use this Step